 Melina on the Rooftop

-With its subtle nods to the classic fairy tale, Goldilocks offer a creative cocktail list that is neither too hot nor too cold but just right with a selection of their tasty treats to enjoy on its rooftop.
+With its subtle nods to the classic fairy tale, Goldilocks offers a creative cocktail list that is just right, with a selection of tasty treats to enjoy on the rooftop.
 There’s certainly no porridge here, but it is a place for fun, adventure and even has the space to hide from the big bad wolf.

 Taking rooftop bars to new heights is Blue Diamond.
-Fifteen floors above the city streets, this Art Deco jazz bar is like a 1920s Manhattan speakeasy with its jazz, cigars and cocktails.
-It boasts a panoramic balcony with what could be the mightiest views of any bar in the city.
+Fifteen floors above the city streets, this Art Deco jazz bar is like a 1920s Manhattan speakeasy with a panoramic balcony with what could be the mightiest views of any bar in the city.